indexofire/bac-ngs-book/chapter_4/shotgun_metagenomics.md

 ~$ cd singleSeqGenomes
 ```

 4. Open the script metabeetl-db-arrayBWT.sh and adapt the paths.
 To create the BWTs for all the G\_\* and G\_\*\_rev files using a Grid Engine cluster, submit `qsub -t n metabeetl-db-arrayBWT.sh`, where n should be 1-500 if you have the files G\_1 till G\_500.
 As an alternative you can also run metabeetl-db-makeBWTSkew for each of the files individually.
 ```
-   cp `which metabeetl-db-arrayBWT.sh` .
+~$ cp `which metabeetl-db-arrayBWT.sh` .
-   vi metabeetl-db-arrayBWT.sh  # Adjust paths in this file qsub -t n metabeetl-db-arrayBWT.sh
+~$ vim metabeetl-db-arrayBWT.sh  # Adjust paths in this file
+~$ qsub -t n metabeetl-db-arrayBWT.sh
 ```
  OR
 ```